taylorandi/startup/notes.md

     </BrowserRouter>
   );
 }
+- renders the router, will dictate the path and what element will be rendered there <Contacts />  will render contacts elements.

 18. What role does npm play in web development?
+- manages your node packages and download external packages

 19. What does package.json do in a npm project?
+- holds the third party packages, lists them, when deploys it tells what deploys with the system, also contains name, version, description, main file

 20. What does the fetch function do?
+-

 21. What does node.js do?
+- runs the server

 22. What does Vite do?
+- allows us to bundle all components (especially react components) together for production so it can be deployed to the server, transposes jsx code to regular javascript, so that it can be run by the server.